Legitcode/ReactJSNews/_posts/2016-03-13-webpack-in-production.md

 Just having the main, vendor, and one other bundle brings the whole site under 1MB.
 I'm using the plugin to only merge files if the size reduction is more than 50%, which is the default.

 People talk about code splitting in webpack and think it's really amazing to load the JS for the page you're on and nothing more.
 It sounds great.
 The problem is that the file size is immensely bigger.
 If someone more familiar with webpack has a better idea as to why this is, I'd like a better explanation.
-It just isn't feasable to keep the splits instead of merging them.
-This site is pretty large, which a lot of routes as you can tell from the screenshots, but codesplitting without merging would cause way more waiting on the client side every time you navigate to a new page.
+It isn't feasable to keep the splits instead of merging them.
+This site is pretty large, with a lot of routes as you can tell from the screenshots.
+Codesplitting without merging would cause way more waiting on the client side every time you navigate to a new page.
 Even if the JS was heavily cached, the first time you hit these pages it will have to load a 300kb bundle for some of them.

 ##Caching